 Scuba Diving and Cave Diving

 Florida is famous around the world as a scuba and cave diving destination.
 From deep cave diving by researchers and scientists at Wakulla Springs to recreational cavern and cave diving, Florida's springs offer a chance to probe depths where few will ever go.

 Cave divers can descend into large, open caverns, view rare fish and aquatic invertebrates, and test their skills in some of the longest, deepest and most challenging underwater cave systems on earth.

-Some of the most popular and interesting springs diving destinations include Peacock Springs and Ginnie Springs, the most visited freshwater diving spot in the world.
+Some of the most popular and interesting springs diving destinations include Peacock Springs and Ginnie Springs.

 The springs' constant year-round temperature and stable water flow provide an ideal habitat for hundreds of species of native and migratory wildlife, including such unique animals as the bald eagle, river otter and the manatee.